rdemers/org-rd-fullstack-springboot-nuxt/doc/restdev.md

 - **Date/Time**
     Dates and timestamps can be tricky if not handled properly and consistently.
 Time zone issues and daylight saving changes are typical problems.
-    Internally, services should store, process, and cache using UTC or GMT.
-The AGL system does not currently follow these principles.
-This should be implemented in a future version.
+    Internally, services should store, process, and cache using UTC or GMT to avoid timezone-related issues.

 ## RETURN CODES (HTTP TOP 10)